Joshua-XIV/MyDalamudPlugin/README.md

 ## Updating Plugins

-When an update is available, you can click the "Update plugins" button on the by accessing the "Plugin Installer" by typing `/xlplugins` in the in-game chat and pressing enter.
+When an update is available, you can click the "Update plugins" button on the bottom by accessing the "Plugin Installer" by typing `/xlplugins` in the in-game chat and pressing enter.

 ![Plugin Update Example](https://raw.githubusercontent.com/Joshua-XIV/MyDalamudPlugin/main/images/imuupdateplugin.png)